 How Much Does Window Installation Cost In Ash?

-The price of window installation or replacement varies based on several factors, including the number and size of the windows, the materials you choose, and how difficult your windows are to access or install.
-On average, homeowners in Ash should expect to spend about $280 per window*.
+The amount you'll spend on window installation or replacement varies based on a number of factors, including the materials you choose, how difficult your windows are to access or install, and the number and size of the windows.
+On average, Ash homeowners should expect to spend around $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows

-New, energy-efficient windows can greatly boost your home's value, appearance, comfort, noise reduction, and insulation.
-Clear indicators that it's time for window replacement include the following:
+New, energy-efficient windows can substantially improve your home's appearance, comfort, insulation, value, and noise reduction.
+Obvious signs that it's time for window replacement include the following:

 - Cold air and drafts coming in from old, loose-fitting windows.